XimeraProject/ximeraFirstSteps/README.md

 ### Starting from scratch

 REMOVE STUFF
+CHANGE NAME OF REPO
+PUSH

-### Starting with an existing repo
+### Starting with an existing repository

 Please follow these steps You'll need to show hidden files, and then copy the file `.gitignore` to your repo.
 If there is already a `.gitignore` we suggest you replace your file with ours.

-folders

-`scripts` and `.vscode` to your repo

-You may need to make xmlatex excutieable, via
+Move `scripts` and `.vscode` to your repository.
+You may need to make xmlatex executable, via

 ```
 chmod +x ./scritps/xmlatex